API Security

 # Data level security

-The API MUST ensure that users only have access to resource object that they are allowed to see.
+The server MUST ensure that users only have access to resource object that they are allowed to see.

 Note : APIs often expose endpoints that handle object identifiers.
 Object level authorization checks should be considered in every function that accesses a data source in order to ensure security for these data.